briandemant/image-ident-node/README.md

 Ideas (if and when I need this)
 -----

-Use canvas to transform the image so that image can be identified if:
+Use canvas to transform the image so that similar images can be identified if:

 * image has been rotated
 * image has been scaled
-* image has had color changes
+* image has had minor color changes

 Usage
 -----